Stereolithography SLA / Digital Light Projection DLP

 Our Equipment

-Continuous Fiber Fabrication printing is a process unique to Markforged.
-It combines Fused Filament Fabrication (FFF) with a second extruder (print head) that deposits a continuous strand of reinforcing material, …
+Continuous Fiber Fabrication (CFF) printing is a process unique to Markforged.
+It combines Fused Filament Fabrication (FFF) with a second extruder (print head) that deposits a continuous strand of reinforcing material, such as Fiberglass, Carbon Fiber or Aramid …

-PrintCity has 30 Fused Filament Fabrication (FFF) and Fused Deposition Modelling (FDM*) printers.
-These adaptable printers enable production using low-cost materials, with a wide range of colour and polymer options. …
+PrintCity has over 30 Fused Filament Fabrication (FFF) and Fused Deposition Modelling (FDM*) printers.
+These printers enable production using low-cost materials, with a wide range of colour and polymer options.
+The filaments also come in several …